Artichoke Pasta with White Beans and LemonJump to Recipe

 Normally, when I make a piccata recipe, I like to start with lightly floured chicken and fry it, then serve it with a bright lemony suce.
 This Artichoke Pasta takes some queues from that classic version, but is completely vegetarian.
 The flavors are still excellent and the dish is plenty filling without the meat.

-Folded into capellini pasta was big artichoke chunks, capers, lemon, and a creamy sauce.
+To keep the prep time down on this dish, I like to use capellini pasta or thin spaghetti and then I fold inbig artichoke chunks, capers, lemon, and a garlic sauce.
 It was perfect and I actually thought it didn’t even need the protein.